kathleengraham/visualizing-global-data-with-leaflet-js/README.md

 <br>

-We used the ```countryColor()``` function in the following function for the styling of the features in the ```style(feature)``` function.
-Originally, we had all the countries and outlines brought to the front when hovering, but we found that this covered the olympic layer markers when both layers were checked, so we decided to go back and comment out that section to figure out a better solution later.
+We used the ```countryColor()``` function in the following function for the styling of the features in ```style(feature)```.
+Originally, we had all the countries and outlines brought to the front when hovering, as shown in the ```highlightFeature(e)``` function, but we found that this covered the olympic layer markers when both layers were checked.
+Eventually, we decided to go back and comment out the section of this function that brings it to the front until we can figure out a better solution later.
+This messes up the borders of the countries when highlighting, but it's not as noticable as not being able to look at all the data at once when selecting all layers.
+Whenever we fix this function in the future, the ```resetHighlight(e)``` function will work exactly as it should, just reset whatever was in ```highlightFeature(e)```.
+These functions also update the ```info``` legend with more information depending on what country is being hovered over and highlighted.
+The legend was made later, and I'm still confused

 <br>